SeldonIO/seldon-deploy-operator/openshift-full-setup/README.md

 Install the request logger.
 Check `kubectl get trigger -n seldon-logs` before proceeding.

-Setup deploy and install the iris example.
+Setup Seldon Deploy (namespaced and in seldon ns - need OperatorSource if not published) and then install the iris example.
 If not defaulted then set req logger url to http://default-broker.seldon-logs

 Then run scripts from seldon-iris-example directory.